The Senate passed S.3406, the ADA Amendments Act of 2008, yesterday by unanimous consent.

 The bill also provides a cause of action (the ability to sue) for workers who believe they have experienced discrimination on the basis of a perceived disability.

 The House passed a similar bill in June by a vote of 402-17 and will have to sign off on the Senate version before it can go before the President to be signed.
-The differences between the bills appears to be slight and should be ironed out quickly.
+The differences between the bills appear to be slight and should be ironed out quickly.

 The two main candidates in the presidential race support enactment of these changes to disability law.
 Senators McCain and Obama were both co-sponsors of the Senate bill.